sam-belly/self-avoiding-walks/README.md

 `HashGraph.hpp`, `Graph.hpp`, and `GraphDFS.hpp` are all about implementing depth-first-search and storing network connectivity when worried about percolation.
 An SATW object contains a connectivity graph - if you don't care about connectivity, it's better not to update the graph (UpdateWalkersNoGraph) because the graph slows down the sim for large particle numbers.

+`Xoshiro-Cpp` is an external library for fast PRNG.
+I find it a bit faster than the default cpp generators.
+This was a big deal for my 1D simulations as basically the whole simulation time is just the random number generation.

 If it's not clear, I'm happy to help.